For non-economics graduates wanting to study Financial Economics at postgraduate level.

 The University of Dundee has been given a Gold award – the highest possible rating – in the 2017 Teaching Excellence Framework (TEF).

 Modules start at the beginning of the academic session in September and are taught by lectures and tutorials.

 The Diploma is awarded for satisfactory performance in coursework and degree examinations.

 - Microeconomic Analysis

 - Macroeconomic Analysis

-A wide range of possibilities is open to you when you graduate, alongside your specific subject knowledge, your degree will provide you with a valuable range of skills that can be used in many different careers such as:
+A wide range of possibilities is open to you when you graduate.
+Alongside your specific subject knowledge, you’ll be skilled at: